diavoletto76/mockup-macos-pkg/README.md

 # Mockup macOS PKG

 Mockup project containing experiments with packaging and installing custom jobs or deamons on macOS.
-Tasks are performed with standard macOS tools such `pkgbuild` and `installer`.
+Tasks are performed with standard macOS tools `pkgbuild` and `installer`.

 ## Usefull commands